-Are you currently looking for vegan options in the Dallas Fort Worth Airport?
+Are you currently looking for vegan options in the Dallas Fort Worth Airport (DFW)?

 You’re in the right place!

-In this guide we’ll break down each concourse, giving you the best vegan options available, where they are and a couple of menu suggestions.
+In this guide we’ll break down each terminal, giving you the best vegan options available, where they are and a couple of menu suggestions.

 Finally, we found quite a few local restaurants inside the airport, but couldn’t determine which, if any, offered good vegan options.
 If you know of any good options that we’re missing, please reach out and let us know so we can improve this guide!